Tamm Plasmon--Enhanced Widely Tunable Near-Infrared Nanolaser with Superior Efficiency and Output Power

-This substantial enhancement is observed consistently in both the $xy$ and $zx$ planes, indicating strong coupling of the stimulated emission to OTS modes, which improves confinement and interaction with plasmonic modes.
-The $1.3 \times 10^{4}$-fold increase in field intensity due to the dual-DBR configuration is far stronger than previously reported in similar studies, such as Zabir \textit{et al.}~\cite{ahmed_efficient_2018}.
-Figures~\ref{E_field_interface_xy_DBR2} and \ref{E_field_interface_zx_DBR2} clearly demonstrate that incorporating dual DBRs produces the strongest field enhancement and confinement, confirming their effectiveness in boosting nanolaser performance.
+Such enhancement indicates strong coupling of stimulated emission to OTS modes, improving confinement and plasmonic interaction.
+The $1.3 \times 10^{4}$-fold increase with dual DBRs exceeds prior reports such as Zabir \textit{et al.}~\cite{ahmed_efficient_2018} that showed only $\sim50$ times enhancement, and Figures~\ref{Field_xy_DBR2} confirms that dual DBRs produce the strongest field enhancement and confinement, validating their effectiveness in boosting nanolaser performance.